 - gardeners & groundsmen

-Common accidents for workers in this industry include: farm machinery accidents, chainsaw accidents, crushing accidents, electrocution, falling from a height, injuries caused by animals, manual handing injuries and slips, trips and falls.
+In terms of forestry accidents, the most common are both nature and equipment-related.
+Falling trees, logs, chainsaws and even vehicles can cause unfortunate forestry accidents and fatalities.
+Some other common accidents for workers in this industry include farm machinery accidents, crushing accidents, electrocution, falling from a height, injuries caused by animals, manual handing injuries and slips, trips and falls.

 - farmer’s lung